-Cherries are generally regarded as safe, well-known for not having any negative effects or contraindications.
-However, caution is recommended when eating them raw, since their pits could present a choking hazard.
+Cherries are generally regarded as safe and are well-known for not having any negative effects or contraindications.
+However, caution is recommended when eating them raw since their pits could present a choking hazard.

 Sweet cherries are not only low in calories, but also a good source of fiber, which contributes with blood sugar metabolism and digestion; as well as vitamin C (ascorbic acid), necessary for immunity, iron absorption, and skin health; and potassium, which plays a key role in regulating blood pressure.

 Additionally, small amounts of B-complex vitamins, important for bodily functions, are also present in cherries, as well as vitamins E (alpha-tocopherol) and K (phylloquinone), along with minerals such as magnesium, iron, phosphorus, calcium, and zinc.